-Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 10 - Trek from Manang to Yak Kharka (4018m) Taking it steady today we trek to Tengi (3620m) and begin a slow climb towards Gunsang (3930m), enjoying the alpine landscapes and abundance of scrub juniper and alpine grasses that grow on these high slopes.
-The ever expansive views present us with a magnificent panorama that takes in the peaks of Gangapurna (7454m) and Annapurna III (7555m), as we make our way on to our overnight stop in Yak Kharka.
-Today's 10 kilometre walk is expected to take around four hours with a total ascent of 510 metres and a descent of 15 metres.
-Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 11 - Trek from Yak Kharka to Thorong Phedi (4450m) Our first port of call today is the small settlement of Letdar (4250m), which we reach after an hour's steady climb out of Yak Kharka.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 11 - Hike from Yak Kharka to Thorong Phedi (4450m), last stop before the Thorung La high pass Our first port of call today is the small settlement of Letdar (4250m), which we reach after an hour's steady climb out of Yak Kharka.
 From here we continue to climb along the eastern bank of the Jarsang Khola, making our way up to Thorong Phedi (4450m).
 Translating as 'foot of the hill', this is the starting point for tomorrow's long trek up to Thorong La Pass.
 Today's seven kilometre walk is expected to take around four hours with a total ascent of 470 metres and a descent of 70 metres.

+ACCOMMODATION:

+Thorong Phedi Tea House (or similar)

+Grade: Simple Teahouse

-3日 Accommodation: Thorong Phedi Tea House (or similar) Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 12 - Cross Thorong La (5416m) and trek to Muktinath (3800m) We make an early start this morning and begin the long climb to the Thorong La, an ascent that should take us some 4 hours (depending upon the fitness of the group and weather conditions).
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 12 - Cross the Thorong La (5416m); descend to Muktinath (3800m) with great Dhaulagiri views We make an early start this morning and begin the long climb to the Thorong La, an ascent that should take us some 4 hours (depending upon the fitness of the group and weather conditions).
 The trail up to the pass follows a route that has been used by local herders for centuries, crossing through moraine and snow and snaking its way steeply up over the rocky ridges.
 As we approach the pass we are greeted by the sight of a traditional chorten and fluttering prayer flags and as we crest the summit the views before us are simply staggering.
 A panorama of Himalayan giants lies before us, with the immense Kali Gandaki Valley lying off to the west and the towering peak of Yakgawa Kang (6481m) to the north.
 After stopping to rest and enjoy the stunning vistas, we then begin the long trek down to Muktinath, a 1600 metre descent that affords us some glorious views of Dhaulagiri (8167m) and Tukuche Peak (6920m).
 The moraine trail eventually gives way to grassy slopes, with the final part of our journey taking us along the upper reaches of the Jhong Valley to Muktinath and Ranipauwa, where we end our crossing of the Thorong La.
 Today's 15 kilometre walk is expected to take around eight to 10 hours with a total ascent of 976 metres and a descent of 1666 metres.